dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  We will never have true civilization until we have learned to recognize the rights of others.
+  The power of imagination makes us infinite.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1507 days)
+## 🌟 Experiences (1508 days)

 ### 🧮 Programming languages